tmorin/plantuml-libs/distribution/fontawesome-6/Solid/GreaterThanEqual.md

 include('fontawesome-6/Solid/GreaterThanEqual')

-' renders the element GreaterThanEqual('GreaterThanEqual', 'Greater Than Equal', 'an optional tech label')
+' renders the element GreaterThanEqual('GreaterThanEqual', 'Greater Than Equal', 'an optional tech label', 'an optional description')
 @enduml
 ```